DanielWeber-Sec/grc-security-portfolio/isms-project/README.md

 ## About Me

-I am an IT professional with a background in project management and requirements engineering, transitioning into Information Security Governance and GRC.
+I am an IT professional with over 10 years of experience in complex IT environments, specializing in project management, requirements engineering, and the structuring of business-critical systems.

-My focus is on:

-- Structuring complex environments into manageable systems
-- Translating technical risks into business decisions
-- Aligning security with real-world operational needs

-This portfolio reflects my approach: practical, structured, and business-oriented.

-I am particularly interested in roles such as:
+I focus on Information Security Governance, GRC, and ISMS implementation — with a strong emphasis on translating risk into clear, actionable business decisions.

+My core strength is bridging the gap between technical complexity and management-level clarity.

+I approach security as a management system, not a technical checkbox.

+---

+### What I bring

+- Structured, risk-based decision-making (Likelihood × Impact driven)
+- Ability to translate security requirements into implementable controls
+- Strong stakeholder alignment across business and IT
+- Practical, real-world approach to ISMS (ISO 27001 aligned)
+- Clear prioritization in complex, high-dependency environments

+---

+### How I work

+I bring structure into unclear situations, reduce complexity, and focus on what actually matters for the business.

+Security, in my view, is not about maximum control — but about effective, prioritized control.

+---

+### Target Roles

 - Information Security / ISMS Consultant
 - GRC / Information Risk Management
-- Security Governance roles
+- Security Governance

 ---